In memory of Grace and Hugh Adams

 An artist-in-residence award for an artist who is Canterbury-based or has an association with the region.
 Inclusive of a three-month grant, studio facilities and access to related resources at the Ara School of Art and Design.

-The Award was established by the artist’s daughter, Grace Adams and the Grace Butler Memorial Foundation in remembrance of Grace Butler (1886 – 1962).
-As a woman artist, working in the early decades of the 20th century, her plein-air paintings represented a model for the generation that followed, giving credibility to landscape as an appropriate subject for women artists.
+For more than four decades Grace Butler captured the light and colour of Waitaha Canterbury and in particular, the Arthur’s Pass region and New Brighton.
+Her paintings bridged the divide between 19th century landscape painting and modernism in the 1930s.
+As a woman artist, working in the early decades of the 20th century, Grace Butler’s paintings provided a model for the generation that followed, giving credibility to landscape as an appropriate subject for women artists.